dylan-lang/dylan-tool/documentation/source/index.rst

 Building From Source
 ====================

-In an upcoming release of Open Dylan, the ``dylan`` tool will be included in the release.
-For now, follow these steps to build and install.
+If you have **Open Dylan 2022.1 or later**, ``dylan`` is already installed as part of that release.
+But if you're looking to run the latest version, follow these steps to build and install.

 .. note:: Because an executable named "dylan" conflicts with the base Dylan library during the build process, this library is named ``dylan-tool`` and